-DOME is a collaborative consortium between the Royal Institute of Technology, University of Lund, University of Skövde, Uppsala University, Örebro University and Karolinska Institutet.
+DOME is a collaborative consortium between Karlstad University, Karolinska Institutet, the Royal Institute of Technology, University of Lund, University of Skövde, Uppsala University, and Örebro University.

 The purpose of the DOME consortium is to build knowledge about the implementation and use of eHealth services and is based on studies of e-health projects.
 We do research in cooperation with the parties involved in the establishment of Online Patient Records in Sweden.
 DOME is hence working closely with the national deployment of Online Patient Records as well as with documenting experiences gained from UCC that gave all patients access to their own medical records in in November 2012.